-The date of withdrawal for the purpose of calculating any refund and/or penalties will be calculated from the date the above steps are completed.
-The date the residence halls open will be considered the beginning of the school year for the purpose of calculating any refunds and/or penalties.
+Refunds and Credits.
+The date of withdrawal for the purpose of calculating any refund will be the date of submission of the necessary withdrawal forms specified above.
+The date the residence halls open will be considered the beginning of the school year.

-If the withdrawal is due to a student's misbehavior, the college is under no obligation to refund any charges.
-When a student voluntarily withdraws, refund and/or penalities of all charges, which include both regular and special tuition, fees, room, and board will be governed by the following policy:
+If the withdrawal or dismissal is due to a student's misbehavior, the college is under no obligation to refund any charges.
+In the case of voluntary withdrawals, refund of tuition will be governed according to the following chart:

-Refund Penalty

-Within first week 90% 10%
+Within first week 90%

-Within second week 75% 25%
+Within second week 75%

-Within third week 50% 50%
+Within third week 50%

-Within fourth week 25% 75%
+Within fourth week 25%

-After fourth week 0% 100%
+After fourth week 0%